 This reminds me of the time the lottery was legalized in California.
 Revenue was supposed to improve the deteriorating public school system.
 Politicians swore up and down that none of it would go into the general fund to offset the deficit.
 Of course, that’s exactly what happened.
 Rest assured that if any revenue from marijuana sales is allotted to drug prevention and rehabilitation programs (not DARE, please), it won’t be much.
 Most of it will be earmarked to offset the deficit, which is another way of saying prolong it so that my grandchildren can pay it off.

 This isn’t the end.
 What started with gambling and has now led to weed will eventually get to prostitution.
 Before too long, the state will make it legal, completing a trifecta of gambling, drugs, and prostitution worthy of Al Capone or Pablo Escobar.
-Meanwhile, Bedford Falls is rapidly becoming Pottersville, and no one seems willing to do anything about it, least of all the state’s ideologically possessed, dangerous attorney general, Xavier Becerra.
-It’s just one, big party, dude.
+Meanwhile, Bedford Falls is becoming Pottersville, and no one seems willing to do anything about it, least of all the state’s ideologically driven attorney general, Xavier Becerra.
+It’s just one, big party.

 Till the bill comes, that is.